we have you covered at every step of your healing journey.

 Coping with change during eating disorder recovery (and, well, always) can be an extremely difficult task.
 It happens time and time again where our clients are re-telling how they have noticed an intense increase in intrusive thoughts or behaviors.
 When we get into the nitty gritty of what is going on typically some sort of change or transition is at the root of it.

-Why is coping with change so hard?
+why is coping with change so hard?

 Humans do not like to feel uncomfortable.
 Because, well, it's not comfortable!
 Eating disorder behaviors typically develop, initially, to help you be able to process, understand or deal with difficult emotions or situations that have happened.
 Simply put: eating disorders normally have a reason for presenting themselves.